What to do if you receive income from two sources?

 Taxpayers who receive income from more than one source of employment are reminded that the employees’ tax (PAYE) deducted by the respective employers may not be enough to cover their final tax liability on assessment.
 The reason for this is the manner in which a taxpayer’s tax liability is calculated on assessment.

-By deducting PAYE every month, the employer is assisting a taxpayer to pay his or her tax liability, determined on assessment, in advance.
+By deducting PAYE every month, the employer is assisting a taxpayer to pay his or her tax liability in advance, that will be finally determined on assessment.
 When only one employer is involved, the total PAYE deducted monthly should be equal to the tax liability on assessment.
-Typically this should result in no extra tax due on assessment.
+Typically, this should result in no extra tax due on assessment.
 However, where more than one employer is involved, each of them deducts the correct amount of PAYE on only the salary they each pay.
-When all the sources of income are added together and the correct tax rate is applied this may result in an additional amount of tax to be paid on assessment.
+When all the sources of income are added and the correct tax rate is applied this may result in an additional amount of tax to be paid on assessment.

 The table below gives an example of how the combined taxable income is calculated in the case of a taxpayer who is over the age of 65 years and receives a salary of R240 000 from employer A and a salary of R160 000 from employer B during the tax year.

 |Taxable income||240 000||160 000||400 000|